navegantemx/fuel-transactions-management/README.md

 This is a MongoDB-backed Flask project that allows users to store and manipulate data records.<br>
 A Database with several collections has been created with data for "Receipts", "Sites", "Employees", "Pumps" and "Vehicles".

-The "Add Receipts" screen will cross reference the vehicle ID entered against the MongoDB and will display an error message if the vehicle does not exist.</p>
+The "Add Receipts" screen will cross reference for the vehicle ID's entered, against the MongoDB database and will display an error message if the vehicle does not exist.
+For instance vehicle Id's: 1001, 1002 and 1003 have been added to the database if ID 1004 is entered then a "vehicle does not exist" message will be displayed</p>
 <h2><a id="UX_9"></a>UX</h2>
 <p>My goal in the design of this project was to get people a friendly and easy application to capture all of their fueling transactions receipts and be able to store data about their fueling sites, pumps, employees and vehicle's fleet.</p>
 <p>A live demo can be found <a href="https://fuel-transactions-management.herokuapp.com/">here</a></p>